Text Services Framework (Text Services Framework)

 Text Services Framework is designed for use by Component Object Model (COM) programmers using the C/C++ programming languages.
 Programmers should be familiar with text services for Windows-based computers.
 Knowledge of handwriting recognition, speech recognition, and programming for multilingual support is recommended.

-Text Services Framework is available as a redistributable for Windows 2000.
-For more information about the requirements of specific API elements, see the Requirements section in the reference documentation.
-To download the latest redistributable, go to Windows Server 2003 SP1 Platform SDK.
+For more information about the requirements of specific API elements, see the Requirements section in the ](/windows/win32/tsf/text-services-framework-reference)[TFS reference documentation.

 In this section